-SchoolTutoring Academy’s tutoring programs for Worcester students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Worcester students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Worcester Public Schools is in the process of renewing the curriculum to align with Massachusetts and Common Core Standards.
 There is a five phase renewal process that requires input from all education stakeholders.
 Stakeholders in this process include students, parents, teachers, administrators and community members.
 Worcester Public Schools is dedicated to promoting high academic achievement for all students.
 This is accomplished through a challenging curriculum that includes core studies in math, science, social studies, and English, as well as a full compliment of elective courses.

 We currently cover the following Worcester-area school district: Worcester Public Schools.

 Schools in Worcester include: